Daviana Vaka

-Daviana Cheyenne Vaka (born August 11, 2001) is a Tongan-American professional soccer player who plays as a defender for USL Super League club Sporting JAX.
+Daviana Cheyenne Vaka (born August 11, 2001) is a Tongan-American professional soccer player who plays as a defender.
 Born in the United States, she plays for the Tonga national team.
 Vaka played college soccer for the BYU Cougars and Florida Gators.

 Early life

-Vaka was born and raised in Sandy, Utah, and is the youngest of eight children.
+Vaka was raised in Sandy, Utah, and is the youngest of eight children.
 She attended Juan Diego Catholic High School, where she led her team to a Utah 3A state championship in 2016 and was named State Player of the Year.
 She also played club soccer with Utah Avalanche in the ECNL.

 College career

 BYU Cougars

 Vaka began her collegiate career at Brigham Young University, initially playing as a forward before transitioning into a defender.
 She made 47 appearances over four seasons, starting consistently from her sophomore year onward.
 She was named West Coast Conference (WCC) Defensive Player of the Week in October 2022.

 Florida Gators

 In 2023, Vaka transferred to the University of Florida as a graduate student, joining the Florida Gators.
 She started all 33 matches across two seasons and logged 2,766 total minutes.
 Her performance in 2023 earned her All-Southeastern Conference (SEC) First Team honors, SEC Defensive Player of the Week, United Soccer Coaches (USC) All-Southeast Region Second Team, and Florida's Defensive Player of the Year award.
 She completed a master’s degree in Sport Management in December 2024.